lbl-srg/MPCPy/README.rst

 ## Getting Started
 For installation instructions and an introductory tutorial, see Section 2 of the [User Guide](https://github.com/lbl-srg/MPCPy/tree/master/doc/userGuide).

+MPCPy uses Python 2.7 and has been tested on Ubuntu 16.04.

 ## Contributing
 If you are interested in contributing to this project: